W4RH4WK/Debloat-Windows-10/README.md

     C:\> PowerShell.exe -ExecutionPolicy Bypass -File script-file.ps1

-Look at the scripts most of them are only a couple of lines long and it should be pretty obvious what they are doing.
+Look at the scripts, most of them are only a couple of lines long and it should be pretty obvious what they do.

 I develop those scripts on a Windows 10 Professional 64-Bit virtual machine.
-Please let me know if you encounter any issues with other Windows versions.
+Please let me know if you encounter any issues with other Windows 10 versions.

 ## Privacy Settings

 I am also working on a script which sets the privacy settings of the current user.
-I will try to keep them up-to-date as good as possible but do not rely on them since they may be outdated.
+I will try to keep it up-to-date as good as possible but do not rely on them since they may be outdated.

+If you find a certain setting which should be set in the stated script, let me know.

 ## Liability